gSchool/DNA-release-3/03-Phase-B/02a_aaf.md

-# The Adaptive Acquisition Framework (AAF): An Overview
+# An Overview: The Adaptive Acquisition Framework (AAF)

 ## Learning Objectives